 Marianne Engelman Lado, Visiting Professor at Vermont Law School (she/her)

 Marianne leads Vermont Law School and Yale School of Public Health’s Environmental Justice Clinics.
 She previously served as senior partner and Chair of the Environmental Health Practice Group at Earthjustice, focusing on toxics, pesticides, waste, the health impacts of industrial agriculture, civil rights enforcement, and the effects of environmental contamination on vulnerable and overburdened populations.

-Kesha Ram, Senior Fellow at the Center for Whole Communities
+Kesha Ram, Senior Fellow at Center for Whole Communities (she/her)

 Center for Whole Communities has 15 years of experience convening diverse stakeholders working at the intersection of Environment and Justice.
 CWC’s approach was recently noted in Scientific American for its work to engage low-income and underserved communities in addressing urban heat island impacts in Phoenix, Arizona.

 The Environmental program at the University of Vermont is one of the oldest environmental studies programs in the country, since 1972 it has been serving as a center for innovative thinking and interdisciplinary learning on the global and local environment by advocating and inspiring environmentally and socially just sustainable activities and ways of thinking.